Sunday, June 30, 2024

 Lascaux, France (ceiling)

-I've read so much about them and it is very difficult to see them, especially since I am not an archeologist and I probably would have some difficulty sliding a rope into the cave.
+I've read so much about the caves of Lascaux and it is very difficult to see them, especially since I am not an archeologist and I probably would have some difficulty sliding a rope into the cave.
 I believe these are life size replicas--really a thrill to see this.

 Cave wall